TheArturthur/CoppermindScraper/Cosmere/Dabbid.md

 ## Appearance and Personality
 Dabbid is a wiry, youthful-looking man, younger than Kaladin.
 His features are Alethi, but his skin is on the paler side.
 He feigned being a mute to avoid Bridge Four recognizing his mental deficiency.
-He is nevertheless, still traumatized by the events of the bridge runs.
+He is, nevertheless, still traumatized by the events of the bridge runs.

 ## History
 ### Early Life